percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 Inventory objects form a hierarchy with Node at the top, then Service and Agents assigned to a Node.

-There are three tabs where items for each type are listed with their details:
+There are two tabs where items for each type are listed with their details:

 - *Services*

     Individual service names and where they run, against which agents will be assigned.
 Each instance of a service gets a `service_id` value that is related to a `node_id`.
 Examples are MySQL, Amazon Aurora MySQL.
 This feature also allows to support multiple mysqld instances on a single node, with different service names, e.g. `mysql1-3306`, and `mysql1-3307`.

-- *Agents*

     Each binary (exporter, agent) running on a client will get an `agent_id` value.
 Examples: